California State Route 123: Route description

 Route shield signs at the intersection of San Pablo Avenue (SR 123) and Ashby Avenue (State Route 13) in Berkeley.

+Route 123 is defined in section 423 of the California Streets and Highways Code, and that the highway is "from Route 580 at San Pablo Avenue in Oakland to Route 80 in Richmond at Cutting Boulevard".

 SR 123 is a four-lane boulevard with a median strip for its entire length.
 Its southern terminus is at the underpass of Interstate 580 in Oakland.
 Going north, it passes through the cities of Emeryville, Berkeley, Albany, and El Cerrito.
 It briefly turns on Cutting Boulevard before entering Richmond at its northern terminus under Interstate 80.

 SR 123/San Pablo Avenue does not directly intersect with I-580 in Oakland, so drivers are instructed to get onto I-580 east via 35th Street, or I-80 east/I-580 west via West MacArthur Boulevard.
 The I-580 west on-ramp use to end just before the I-80 split at the MacArthur Maze, but was rebuilt c.
 1990s to force traffic onto I-80 east and to prevent the merging and weaving of those trying to get onto I-80 west.
 Signage on I-580 does not mention SR 123; access is via I-580 west exit 19A/San Pablo Avenue/MacArthur Boulevard or I-580 east exit 19B/West Street.
 Signage on I-80 does not mention SR 123 either on SR 123's official northern terminus at exit 15/Cutting Boulevard or at the San Pablo Avenue intersection further north at I-80 exit 16B.